cscart/docs/install/useful_info/permissions.rst

   ls -l

-This will give you permissions for all the files and directories in the current directory.
-You will see something like this:
+You will see permissions for all the files and directories in the current directory.
+Permissions look like this:

 ::